 Heirloom Seed Sanctuary

-Completion: an heirloom seed rematriation ceremony was held on Earth day, April 22, 2019, to transfer care of the seeds to partner groups Ratinenhayen:thos of the Tyendinaga Mohawk community and the Kingston Area Seed System Initiative (KASSI).
+In 2017 the Heirloom Seed Sanctuary agreed to donate its collection to Kingston Area Seed System Initiative (KASSI) and Ratinenhayen:thos, a Tyendinaga Mohawk community group.
+2018 was the last growing season and an heirloom seed rematriation ceremony was held on Earth day, April 22, 2019, to transfer the seeds to the two receiving organizations.
 The Heirloom Seed Sanctuary ministry has come to completion but the seeds continue their journey in their new homes.